 Before we delve into the murky origins of the hemi, let’s examine the hard steel facts in front of us.
-The 1903 Premier is a very significant piece of automotive history, given its pioneering engine.
+The Premier is a very significant piece of automotive history, given its pioneering engine.
 But it’s not been widely credited, even at this museum where it sits.
 It’s time to give it its justly deserved recognition.

 I first encountered it in this print of a splendid painting by Peter Helck, called “Death Defying Combat”, in an Automobile Quarterly many years ago.
 In addition to its dramatic subject and style, I was struck by the huge air-cooled engine with its exposed OHC hemi valve train in that utterly bare-bones racing car.
-Automobile Quarterly provided some info on the painting, but nothing about the Premier’s cylinder head, which rather engaged my hemispeheres.
+Automobile Quarterly provided some info on the painting, but nothing about the Premier’s cylinder head, which rather engaged my hemispheres.

 It’s known that George Weidley designed the Premier racer, built by the Premier Automobile Co, of Indianapolis, but despite the brilliance of its design and execution, Weidley is not the hemi-father we’re looking for.
 Weidley’s brief from Fisher was to build the fastest racing car in the world, and what a monster of an engine it is: four cylinders with a 7″ bore and 6″ stroke, displacing 923.43 cubic inches (15 Liters), making 100 hp at 1000 rpm, a superlative output for that time.
 Torque?
 Perhaps no device strong enough existed to measure it.